 - Norepinephrine – Sleep-wake cycle regulator, attention compound.

-ADHD drugs operate based on this hypothesis, given their intention to boost dopamine & norepinephrine, stimulating a temporary, synthetic brain state of intense focus & attention.
+ADHD drugs operate based on this hypothesis, given their intention to boost dopamine and norepinephrine, stimulating a temporary, synthetic brain state of intense focus and attention.

 Taking Nootropics for ADHD